getgauge/documentation/user/advanced_readings/execution_types/README.md

 ## Single scenario execution

-A single scenario of a specification can be executed by specifying the index of that scenario in the spec (index starts from 0).
+A single scenario of a specification can be executed by specifying the line number of that scenario in the spec.
 To execute a single scenario in a spec use the following command.

 ```
 $ gauge specs/login_test.spec:3